 Various Configurations of the Ram 1500

-The towing capacity of the Ram 1500 ultimately depends on how you configure your truck.
-So before diving into the weight that this truck can tow, we wanted to go over the various trim levels, engine options, cabs, and box lengths you can choose from when building your new Ram 1500.
+The towing capacity that you’re able to get out of the Ram 1500 ultimately depends on how you configure your truck.
+So, before diving into the weight that this truck can tow, we want to go over the various trim levels, engine options, cabs, and box lengths you can choose when building your new Ram 1500.

-The Ram 1500 comes with six different trim levels for you to select from, each coming with either the 4×2 or 4×4 drivetrain.
-These trim levels are the Tradesman, Big Horn/Lone Star, Laramie, Rebel, Laramie Longhorn®, and Limited.
+The Ram 1500 comes with eight trim levels for you to select from, each coming with either the 4×2 or 4×4 drivetrain.
+These trim levels are Tradesman, Tradesman HFE, Big Horn, Laramie, Rebel, Limited Longhorn, Limited, and TRX.

 Cabin and Box Sizes

-And depending on which trim level you get, there are a few different configurations you can have for your truck.
-The Ram 1500 has two cabins, the Quad Cab and Crew Cab.
+Depending on which trim level you get, you can have a few configurations for your truck.
+The Ram 1500 has two cabins: the Quad Cab and Crew Cab.
 Both can seat a maximum of six people inside.
-The Quad Cab has a 6-foot 4-inch box, while the Crew Cab has the option for the same box or a 5-foot 7-inch bed.
+The Quad Cab has a 6-foot, 4-inch box, while the Crew Cab has the option for the same box or a 5-foot, 7-inch bed.

-The available 5.7L HEMI® V8 engine ups the power of this truck with 395 horsepower and 410 lb-ft of torque.
-And you can also get the available 5.7L HEMI® V8 engine with eTorque.
-This Mild Hybrid System doesn’t sacrifice any of that power while giving you better fuel efficiency.
+The available 5.7-liter HEMI® V8 engine ups the power of this pickup truck with 395 horsepower and 410 lb-ft of torque.
+You can also get the available 5.7-liter HEMI® V8 engine with eTorque.
+This Mild Hybrid Technology System doesn’t sacrifice any of that power while it provides you with even better fuel efficiency.

 Ram 1500 Towing Capacity

-So depending on the engine as well as the design options you choose, the Ram 1500 has a range of towing capacity.
+Depending on the engine as well as the design options you choose, the 2022 Ram 1500 has a wide range of towing capacities.

-The 4×2 Quad Box Ram 1500 will give you the maximum amount of towing capacity.
-With this configuration, you’ll get up to 12,750 pounds of towing capacity in the Tradesman trim level, and 11,610 pounds in the Big Horn/Lone Star.
+The 5.7L HEMI® V8 with eTorque in the Ram 1500 will give you the maximum amount of towing capacity.
+With these engines, you’ll have up to 12,750 pounds of towing capacity when properly equipped.

 Find Out More About the Ram 1500

-Regardless of the specific configuration of the Ram 1500 you personally choose, you know you’re getting a truck that can handle the job of towing for whatever you bring along for your day of work or play around Lavon, Fate, and Heath.
+Regardless of the configuration of the Ram 1500 you personally choose, you know you’re getting a truck that can handle the job.
+This powerful vehicle can tow whatever recommended load you bring along for your day of work or play around Rockwall, Terrell, Rowlett, and Wylie, Texas.

-And if you want to learn more about the Ram 1500 towing capacity and the truck’s other features, stop in and see us at Rockwall CDJR.
-You can also schedule your own test drive of the Ram 1500.
+If you want to learn more about the Ram 1500 towing capacity as well as the truck’s other impressive features, all you have to do is stop in and see us at Rockwall CDJR.